bonsai-rx/sgen/docs/articles/basic-usage.md

 # Basic usage

 > [!TIP]
-> It is strongly recommend to be familiar with [Bonsai Scripting Extensions](https://bonsai-rx.org/docs/articles/scripting-extensions.html) before using this tool.
+It is strongly recommended to be familiar with [Bonsai Scripting Extensions](https://bonsai-rx.org/docs/articles/scripting-extensions.html) before using this tool.

 ## Automatic generation of Bonsai code using Bonsai.Sgen